Rashay01/Python_exercises/property_vs_balance_setter.md

 ## @balance.setter

 It works in conjunction with the @property decorator.
 It enables the setter function to take in a value without the function i.e `()`.One can alter the name `balance` to the name of the getter function.
-It allows one to assign a value to the function, in the same mannor as a variable.
+It allows one to assign a value to the function, in the same manner as a variable.

 `@getter_function_name.setter`